The Great American Smokeout

 History of the Great American Smokeout

-The Great American Smokeout® began when one man, Arthur P. Mullaney, decided to ask participants at a 1970’s event in Randolph, Massachusetts, to give up smoking for one day.
-He requested that they donate the money that they would have spent on cigarettes to a high school scholarship fund.
+The Great American Smokeout began when Arthur P. Mullaney asked participants at a 1970’s event in Randolph, Massachusetts, to give up smoking for one day.

 This was followed up by the first D-Day (Don’t Smoke Day) in 1974.

-Then a larger event two years later on November 18, 1976, was held by the California Division of the American Cancer Society when almost 1 million people decided to quit smoking for one day.
-This event began to turn the tides for smokers worldwide.
+A larger event two years later on November 18, 1976, was held by the California division of the American Cancer Society when almost 1 million people decided to quit smoking for a day.

 The first official nationwide Great American Smokeout was promoted by the American Cancer Society in 1977.

-The Great American Smokeout has been held on the third Thursday of November for over 40 years.
-It is designed as an event to allow people to consider making a plan to quit smoking tobacco, similar to World No Tobacco Day on May 31.
+It is designed as an event to encourage people to consider making a plan to quit smoking tobacco, similar to World No Tobacco Day on May 31.

 Death By Smoking